 - Falling from a height (falling from a ladder, for example)

 We are all familiar with the consequences of a road traffic accident * can inflict on both an individuals’ health and the families wellbeing.
 In some situations the cause of the traffic accident * may have been due to the negligence of another party such as a drunk driver, poor road conditions or dangerous driving.
 Evidence such as CCTV footage, eyewitness accounts and photographic evidence will assist in determining where liability lies.
 Injuries from car accidents that have led to paralysis are, traumatic brain injuries, back and spinal cord injuries.

 Medical Negligence *

 Complications can occur during surgical procedures which can, unfortunately, in some cases lead to injuries involving paralysis *.
 Some clinical negligence cases that have led to paralysis are:

-- Inaccurate diagnosis – where a medical professional fails to provide the right diagnosis of your condition, it could lead to your condition progressing further than it would have it the correct diagnosis had been given earlier.
+- Inaccurate diagnosis – where a medical professional fails to provide the right diagnosis of your condition.
+Therefore it could lead to your condition progressing further than it would have it the correct diagnosis had been given earlier.
 Some common medical conditions that can cause paralysis are:

 - Multiple sclerosis

 - Cerebral palsy